Top 10 Home Music Production Tips

 2. Invest in a back-up hard drive.
 You won’t want anything to happen to these precious files while you’re working on them, or once they’re completed.

-3. Research the various software that’s available.
+3. Research the various software that are available.
 Remember, free doesn’t always equal best!

 4. Invest in excellent speakers.
 If there’s one area that you should splurge, this is it.
 Replaying your recordings and trying to hear the intricacies over your tiny computer speakers is nearly impossible.